yodrew/darkroomretreat/manuscript/format.md

 _Note: I do not recommend mini-retreats for everyone, just if you feel strongly called to it and find yourself able to do it without cutting corners and endangering yourself.
 I cannot do them properly, so I don't try anymore.
 I just include it because I saw it was possible and I can imagine there are people whose capacity and circumstances make it appropriate._

-A mini-retreat allows you to dip your toe into retreating while keeping your usual schedule.
+A mini-retreat allows you to dip your toe into retreating while keeping your usual daily schedule.
 It includes the two primary phases of a retreat: sleeping long and deeply, and being awake by yourself without distraction for some hours in the middle of the night.

 It is the same as sleeping nightly in darkness except you: